The Network is a unique model of collaboration, representing an outstanding base to develop international scientific

 Our partners are structures or networks that wish to contribute scientifically and/or financially to the Network’s activities, without becoming a Member or Corresponding Institution.

 The Pasteur Network association maintains specific funding and collaboration agreements between the Network and international organisations.

 There are also a number of established agreements and collaborations that were developed through the Institut Pasteur in Paris.
 The association’s partners and affiliations are described below

 World Health Organization (WHO)

 The Pasteur Network association has been affiliated with the World Health Organization (WHO) as a "non-State actor in official relations" since 2016.

-The renewal of Pasteur Network status as a "non-state actor in official relations" was approved by the WHO’s Executive Board on January 31, 2019 for 3 years, pursuant to a 2019-2021 collaboration plan that was submitted in autumn 2018.
+The renewal of Pasteur Network status as a "non-state actor in official relations" was approved by the WHO’s 150th Executive Board session, on January 19 to 24, 2022 for 3 years, following the 2019-2021 previous collaboration plan that was submitted in autumn 2018.

 For further information about this partnership, visit the WHO dedicated web page.

 Rotary District 1660

 Rotary has been a partner of the Pasteur Network since 2012.
 As a donor, the Rotary Association has provided technical equipment to support the Network's members located in Africa and the Americas in connection with projects centered on Malaria and a new project on rabies in 2020.

 For further information about this partner, visit the official Rotary District 1660 website.